 "The simulator upgrade will contribute to raise the quality of seafarers educated at UiT and in addition strengthen our position within advanced studies in human factors, and the maritime and polar

-environment," comments Bjørn Batalden, lecturer, UiT the Artic University of Norway.
+environment," comments Bjørn Batalden, lecturer, UiT the Arctic University of Norway.